-Daniel I. Goldberg focuses his practice on litigation and alternative dispute resolution, employment law, and general corporate law – including not-for-profit law.
+Daniel I. Goldberg focuses his practice on litigation and alternative dispute resolution, general corporate law – including not-for-profit law, and employment law.

-Litigation: Dan represents clients in the following areas of civil litigation: general commercial and complex business disputes, including those arising out of partnership/shareholder agreements, corporate duties (derivative claims), commercial paper and factoring agreements, insurance contracts (coverage disputes) and commercial leases, as well as agency, licensing and distributorship agreements.
-He further handles fraudulent conveyance, bankruptcy preference, unfair competition, professional malpractice, negligence, construction and trademark infringement claims.
-Dan has experience with both hearings and trials before administrative agencies, arbitrators and state and federal trial and appellate courts.
+Litigation: Daniel represents clients in the following areas of civil litigation: general commercial and complex business disputes, including those arising out of partnership/shareholder agreements, corporate duties (derivative claims), banking and mortgage lending, commercial paper and factoring agreements, insurance contracts (coverage disputes) and commercial leases, as well as agency, licensing and distributorship agreements.
+He further handles fraudulent conveyance, foreclosure, bankruptcy preference, unfair competition, professional malpractice, negligence, construction, and trademark infringement claims.
+He has experience with both hearings and trials before administrative agencies, arbitrators, and state and federal trial and appellate courts.
 He has successfully argued cases before New York’s Appellate Term and Appellate Division.

 - Republic Insurance Company V. Banco De Seguios Del Estado, 2013 WL 3874027 (N.D.
-Ill) (Hart, J.), granting, in part, defendant’s motion for summary judgment on clams by a reinsured against a retrocessional counter-party – upon a determination that the reinsured failed to retain the contractually agreed upon minimum amount of risk, and that a number claims were time barred.
+Ill) (Hart, J.), granting, in part, defendant’s motion for summary judgment on claims by a reinsured against a retrocessional counter-party – upon a determination that the reinsured failed to retain the contractually agreed upon a minimum amount of risk, and that a number claims were time-barred

 - Nouveau Elevator Indus. v.
 Cont’l Cas.
 Ins.
 Co., 2006 WL 1720429 (E.D.N.Y.)
-(Bianco, J.), denying defendant insurance company’s motion for summary judgment seeking dismissal of plaintiff insured’s declaratory judgment coverage claim, upon a determination that constructive notice is not sufficient to trigger insured’s notice of claim obligations.
+(Bianco, J.), denying defendant insurance company’s motion for summary judgment seeking dismissal of plaintiff insured’s declaratory judgment coverage claim, upon a determination that constructive notice is not sufficient to trigger insured’s the notice of claim obligations